jido/Quantity/README.md

 * Efficient conversion to and from text
 * What you see is what you get: it's a decimal format which means _no internal rounding, no hidden digits_
+* Arbitrary precision
-* Supports native equality and comparison
+* Supports native equality and comparison of like numbers
-* Also suitable for fixed point, rational numbers (using two quantities), floating point (with additional byte for exponent)
-* Numbers from _0_ to _1,000,000,000_ stored exactly
-* Larger numbers in reduced precision, including a value for _Infinity_
+* Includes value for _Infinity_

-## Format

-Uses 32 bits
+## Small quantity (32 bit)

+Bit layout:

 ~~~
 sxmmmmmmmmmmkkkkkkkkkkuuuuuuuuuu